wtrocki/rhmap_nginx_proxy/README.md

 Provide mapping and proxy between public nginx proxy and mbaas and core components running on openshift platform.
-By default proxy would use single hostname for every mbaas application and I would map first element of the path into subdomain internally.
+By default proxy would use single hostname for every mbaas application.

-> For example request to https://feedhenryplatform.net/yourapp/endpoint?test=3 will proxy to https://yourapp.feedhenryplatform.net/endpoint?test=3

-Proxy root path (https://feedhenryplatform.net) would redirect to platform GUI

 ## Runnning